-The University is pleased to offer our students an affordable health insurance plan, provided by Student Educational Benefit Trust effective August 1, 2016.
+The University is pleased to offer our students an affordable health insurance plan, provided by Student Educational Benefit Trust effective August 1, 2017.
 This plan provides worldwide health care coverage with access to Aetna's national PPO network providers.
-All full-time undergraduates (except Organizational Leadership and Health Care Management) and Law students are automatically enrolled in this insurance plan for the 2016-2017 academic year unless proof of comparable health coverage is provided online by the waiver deadline date.
+All full-time undergraduates (except Organizational Leadership and Health Care Management) and Law students are automatically enrolled in this insurance plan for the 2017-2018 academic year unless proof of comparable health coverage is provided online by the waiver deadline date.
 International students are required to purchase this plan and may not waive coverage.
 For complete details of the plan benefits, enrollment and waiver deadlines, please visit: www.STUstudentinsurance.com.
-Both enrollment for the insurance and providing proof of alternative insurance must be done entirely online during the period of July 1st through August 28, 2016.
-For more information check the Student Health Center or the Aetna link.
+Both enrollment for the insurance and providing proof of alternative insurance must be done entirely online during the period of July 1st through August 28, 2017.
+For more information, visit the above link or contact the health center.
 There are no exceptions to this policy.
 Please review the guidelines which describe requirements for student health insurance as well as benefits and other pertinent information.